DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 ### Equitable IT Maintenance and Training Support

-Much less sharing and helping occurred between households than we anticipated, not only in relation to access and use, but in overcoming ICT issues and sharing skills and knowledge.
+Much less sharing and helping occurred between households than we anticipated, not only in relation to access and use, but also in overcoming ICT issues and sharing skills and knowledge.
 A critical mass of ICT users and hardware is not sufficient to ameliorate the digital divide without providing ICT support and training.
-The tendency towards discrete family/household and even highly-personalized use, together with the social and cultural relationships between different groups, needs to be considered in providing ICT education and training to ensure equity of access in remote communities.
+The tendency towards discrete family/household and even highly personalized use, together with the social and cultural relationships between different groups, needs to be considered in providing ICT education and training to ensure equity of access in remote communities.

-Contrary to views that Aboriginal people prefer group learning because they are communally-oriented, we found that community members generally preferred learning opportunities that were flexible enough to accommodate their lifestyle and priorities, and were provided within their homes, often on an individual basis.
+Contrary to views that Aboriginal people prefer group learning because they are communally oriented, we found that community members generally preferred learning opportunities that were flexible enough to accommodate their lifestyle and priorities, and were provided within their homes, often on an individual basis.
 Individual or home-based